miravassor/fractol/README.md

 ## Overview
 Fract'ol is a project developed as part of the 42 school curriculum, aiming to introduce students to 2D programming and the world of fractals.
-Utilizing the minilibX graphics library, this project showcases a range of fractals, rendered with MinilibX in C.
+This project showcases a range of fractals, rendered with MinilibX in C.

 ## Features
 - **Mandelbrot Set**
 - **Julia Set**
 - **Tricorn Fractal**
 - **Burning Ship Fractal**
-- **Interactive Controls:** Zoom in/out, shift colors.
+- **Interactive Controls:** Zoom in/out, move around, shift colors.
-- **MinilibX Integration:** Leveraging the lightweight minilibX library for creating graphical interfaces on macOS and Linux.
+- **MinilibX Integration:** Leveraging the lightweight minilibX library for creating graphical interfaces on Linux.

 ## Commands
 - `+` : zoom in